1 / 10

 The current Prius arrived in 2016, Toyota giving it a re-style fairly quickly just two years later, replacing the dramatic front lights with slightly more conventionally styled headlights.

-Even post-facelift the Prius remains a quirky looking car, its shape defined by aerodynamic efficiency, with some bold surfacing that makes for busy-looking flanks and an odd-looking rear.
+Even post-facelift, the Toyota Prius remains a quirky looking car, its shape defined by aerodynamic efficiency, with some bold surfacing that makes for busy-looking flanks and an odd-looking rear.
 Its styling is certainly daring in a somewhat conservative class, that, again, either a positive or a negative depending on your viewpoint.

 Once pretty much operating in a class of one, the Prius can now count a number of more conventionally styled hybrid rivals among its competition, these joining the ranks of familiar compact family hatchbacks like the Ford Focus and Volkswagen Golf, right through to upmarket alternatives like the Audi A3 and Mercedes-Benz A-Class.